Matcha - Nishi No Mori

-As usucha, it is remarkably refined.
-The first sip opens with a natural sweetness and a soft floral lift, followed by an unbelievably bright green vegetal note.
+As usucha, it is exceptionally refined.
+The first sip opens with natural sweetness and a soft floral lift, followed by an extraordinarily bright green vegetal clarity.
 The flavour is refreshing and almost juicy, reminiscent of melon, muscat grapes and tender spring greens.
-The texture is silky with no bitterness, ending in a clean lingering sweetness.
-This is a connoisseur’s usucha — expressive, elegant and an absolute pleasure to drink.
+The texture is silky and seamless with no bitterness, finishing with a clean lingering sweetness.
+This is a connoisseur’s usucha, elegant and an absolute pleasure to drink.

 AOI Seicha originates from Nishio in Aichi prefecture, a region with more than 800 years of matcha history dating back to the 13th century.
 Its emblem, the hollyhock crest, is linked to the Honda family, a samurai clan that rose to prominence during the Sengoku and Edo periods and shares lineage with the Tokugawa Shogunate crest.